Graduate Courses

 Georgia Tech – Spring 2019, 2020, 2021

-In this course, students follow the human-centered design process and employ systematic design methods for projects focused on new applications of sensor-based technologies.
-The studio brings together architecture and industrial design students to explore the idea of ‘Interactive Museums’ by designing various prototypes across different scales.
-Projects integrate the design, organization, or deployment of architectural space, furniture and equipment, and digital interfaces to flesh out new models of museum visits, foster interaction, and optimize the user experience for all those involved.
-In 2019 and 2020, ID-Arch students collaborated on projects including Georgia Tech Atrium and Interactive homes to explore the future of education and smart homes, respectively.
+In this course, students followed the human-centered design process and employed systematic design methods for projects focused on new applications of sensor-based technologies.
+The studio brought together architecture and industrial design students to explore the idea of “Interactive Museums” by designing various prototypes across different scales.
+Projects integrated the design, organization, or deployment of architectural space, furniture and equipment, and digital interfaces to flesh out new models of museum visits, foster interaction, and optimize the user experience for all those involved.
+In 2019 and 2020, ID-Arch students collaborated on projects including the Georgia Tech Atrium and interactive homes to explore the future of education and smart homes, respectively.

-User-Centered Design Method
+User-Centered Design Methods

 Foundation of Industrial Design